Guide to the balance transfer process

-- Promotional interest rate.
+- Introductory interest rate.
 Most balance transfer credit cards come with a 0% balance transfer interest rate, but some may come with a low but higher rate of say 6%.
-Generally, the lower the interest rate, the more you’ll save.

 - Length of the introductory period.
-Balance transfer card promotions usually offer a low or 0% interest rate for a fixed time only.
-This introductory period usually lasts between 6 and 24 months.
+Balance transfer cards usually offer a low or 0% interest rate for a fixed time only.
+This introductory period normally last between 6 and 24 months.
 You should look for a card that will give you enough time to pay off your entire debt before the revert interest rate applies.

 - Balance transfer limit.
 There is a limit to the amount you can transfer, and this varies among credit cards.
-Usually, you can only transfer up to a percentage of your approved credit limit, such as up to 70–100%.
+You can only transfer up to a percentage of your approved credit limit, such as up to 70–100%.

 - Eligible issuers and cards.
 Balance transfers are not usually permissible between credit cards issued by the same bank or card issuer.
 Check our list to learn which ones you can transfer your balance to.

 - Balance transfer fee.
-Sometimes you may be charged a one-time balance transfer fee for the balance transfer, up to 3% of your transferred amount.
+Sometimes you will be charged a one-time balance transfer fee for the balance transfer, up to 3% of your transferred amount.
 As this can be a substantial fee depending on the size of your debt, you may wish to look for a card with no balance transfer fee.
-Otherwise, this fee could offset your interest savings.

 Step 2: Apply for a credit card and request a balance transfer.